pshriwise/DAGMC/docs/filespec/h5m_file_spec.rst

 ---------------------

-For an `.h5m` file to be used with :term:`DAGMC`, :term:`EntitySet`'s that are "tagged" specific information must be present.
+For an `.h5m` file to be used with :term:`DAGMC`, :term:`EntitySet`'s that are "tagged" with specific information must be present.
 Only :term:`EntitySet`'s that are tagged with the required information will be "seen" by the :term:`DAGMC` interface.
 These tags are used to identify the geometric entities (volumes, surfaces, curves, and vertices) as well as their relationships to each other.